 The demand for professional pet transporters has been on the rise this year.
 Lots of self-employed folks are looking to enter the field, with the same questions on everyone’s minds.
 How much do pet transporters make?
 How much can I really earn doing this?
 Well, while the job is not a get-rich-quick scheme, persistence and professionalism can yield impressive revenue.
-The reality is that they can make between $8,000 to $10,000 a month, even if they complete 15 to 20 jobs per month, according to Penny Hoarder.
+The reality is that they can earn between $8,000 and $10,000 per month, even if they complete 15 to 20 jobs, according to Penny Hoarder.
 But let’s go through some facts and more specifics.

-Last year, according to APPA, Americans spent $123.6 billion dollars on their pets.
-This includes pet food and supplies, veterinary care, as well as pet transportation services.
+Last year, according to APPA, Americans spent 123.6 billion dollars on their pets.
+This includes pet food and supplies, veterinary care, and pet transportation services.
 The upward trend is expected to continue, with the total expenditures approaching $100 billion this year.
 Put in another way, the average dog owner spends about $140 on his furry friend every single month.

 How much of that goes to the transporters themselves isn’t easy to determine, but we’ll do our best.
-According to CitizenShipper statistics, an average driver makes anywhere between $8,000 and $10,000 per month.
-That’s before expenses, and assuming multiple shipments made each week.
-Those who build up a reputation and increase their reach eventually start making approximately $20,000 per month.
+According to CitizenShipper statistics, the average driver earns between $8,000 and $10,000 per month.
+That’s before expenses and assumes multiple shipments each week.
+Those who build a reputation and expand their reach eventually start earning approximately $20,000 per month.

 In general, you should always have a good idea of what a trip is going to cost you.
 Fuel prices, accommodation, and other expenses can cut deep into your profits!
 Beginners often charge under a dollar per mile to make their bids competitive, only to find that they’re losing money on each trip.
 Fortunately, there are ways to scale things up quickly.